-Adopting a decision on administrative violation if a person fails to supply requested information or cooperate with the Competition Council as prescribed by law.

-34 Which sanctions and remedies can they impose?
+- adopting a decision on administrative violation if a person fails to supply requested information or cooperate with the CC as prescribed by law. - Which sanctions and remedies may they impose?

-Upon finding the abuse of a dominant position, the Competition Council adopts a decision regarding the establishment of the infringement, imposition of the legal obligation and imposition of a fine.
+Upon finding the abuse of a dominant position, the CC adopts a decision regarding the establishment of the infringement, imposition of the legal obligation and imposition of a fine.

 The abuse of a dominant position may be punished by a fine of up to five per cent of the net turnover of a market participant for the previous financial year, but not less than LVL250 (about €360).
-If the market participant fails to fulfil the imposed legal obligation, the Competition Council may increase the fine up to 10 per cent of the net turnover of the market participant for the previous financial year, but not less than LVL500 (about €720).
+If the market participant fails to fulfil the imposed legal obligation, the CC may increase the fine up to 10 per cent of the net turnover of the market participant for the previous financial year, but not less than LVL500 (about €720).

 Powers to impose legal obligation so far for the most part have involved decisions to order suspension of illegal activities.
 In some cases more forward-looking behavioural remedies have been ordered.
-Thus, in case finding abuse of dominant position in the activities of AGA SIA (see question 20 above), the Competition Council ordered AGA SIA to explain a methodology of price determination and price calculation, to ensure maintenance of separate accounting for the segment of medical gases business.
+Thus, in case finding abuse of dominant position in the activities of AGA (see question 20), the CC ordered AGA to explain a methodology of price determination and price calculation, to ensure maintenance of separate accounting for the segment of medical gases business.

-Structural remedies are not expressly provided for under the Competition Law and have not been imposed in dominance cases so far; however, presumably 'imposition of the legal obligation' may also involve provision of structural remedies.
+Structural remedies are not expressly provided for under the CL and have not been imposed in dominance cases so far; however, presumably 'imposition of the legal obligation' may also involve provision of structural remedies.